yosriady/sheethub/README.md

 > Postman is a powerful API testing suite which has become a must-have tool for many developers.

 The SheetHub API provides pagination support.
-The API is namespaced to the api subdomain (api.sheethub.co), like so:
+The API is namespaced to an `api` subdomain like so:

 ```
 http://api.sheethub.co/v1/sheets
 ```

-You can use the API to build applications that interact with SheetHub's user-curated database of sheet music.
+You can use the API to build applications that interact with SheetHub's user-curated database of sheet music and musicians.
 Admittedly, the available data you can currently pull from the API is still sparse.

+## Subdomain Configuration

+Since SheetHub uses subdomains extensively for user profile pages (at `username.sheethub.co`), you won't be able to use `localhost` for local development.
+Instead, you must use `lvh.me`.
+Read [this](https://reinteractive.net/posts/199-developing-and-testing-rails-applications-with-subdomains) for more details.

 ## Contributing